 The role(s) of the relevant state law enforcement agencies will depend on their specific mission.
-In a few states the state law enforcement responsibilities are split between an investigation bureau and a traffic enforcement department: Georgia Bureau of Investigation (GBI) & Georgia State Police (GSP), Tennessee Bureau of Investigation (TBI) & Tennessee State Police (TSP), and Florida Department of Law Enforcement (FDLE) & Florida Highway Patrol (FHP) for example.
+In a few states, the state law enforcement responsibilities are split between an investigation bureau and a traffic enforcement department-for example, the Georgia Bureau of Investigation and the Georgia State Police; the Tennessee Bureau of Investigation and the Tennessee State Police; and the Florida Department of Law Enforcement and the Florida Highway Patrol.